siddharthtiwari-03/UnSQL/Readme.md

 #### select

 **`select`** accepts an array of values like column name(s), string value, boolean, number, wrapper methods (See [wrapper methods](#what-are-wrapper-methods-in-unsql)).
 This property restricts the columns that needs to be fetched from the database table.
 By default, it is set to select all the columns.
-Below is the example of `select` property:
+Below is a sample of `select` property:

 ```javascript
 const result = await User.find({